rsm-gh/build-deb/DEBIAN_BASICS.md

 ## Getting the package's code
 Debian packages are basically divided in two contents; the software's files and the information for the package manager.

-  + To obtain the software files it is only necessary to decompress the package with any decompression tool like `p7zip`, ex: `7z x /path/to/the/deb`.
+  + To obtain the software files, decompress the package with any decompression tool like `p7zip`, ex: `7z x /path/to/the/deb`.
   + To obtain the package manager information, it is necessary to use `dpkg`, ex:`dpkg -e /path/to/the/debian`.
-Some distributions allow to extract the package by doing `right-click > decompress` and sometimes even both parts are extracted.
+Some distributions allow extracting the package by doing `right-click > decompress` and sometimes even both parts are extracted.

 ## How to build
 The right way of building a Debian package is by using `dpkg-buildpackage` but it may be a little bit complicated.
 Instead, it is possible to use `dpkg -b <folder>`
-These are the basics for creating Debian packages with `dpkg -b <folder path>` for any binary or interpreted language (Python, Bash, etc..):
+These are the basics for creating Debian packages with `dpkg -b <folder path>` for any binary or interpreted language (Python, Bash, etc...):

 ### 1. Create a DEBIAN files & folders structure
 ```